 Find out more about our range of dual honours degrees.

-If you have some experience of modern language learning, you can take Italian language & culture modules either as part of your degree (unrestricted modules) or alongside your degree (not-for-credit modules).
+If you have some experience of modern language learning, you may be able to take Italian language & culture modules either as part of your degree (guided modules) or alongside your degree (not-for-credit modules).

 At Sheffield you can start studying Italian from scratch with no prior knowledge of Italian.
 All our language classes are informal and taught in small groups.
 The emphasis is always on real language in real situations.
 Right from the start of the course you will be encouraged to speak as much as possible; after all, the best way to learn is by doing.
 Grammar is taught in context, as it arises in the materials in use, and is immediately put into practice with pair and group activities so that you will be able to really understand all its nuances and become a confident user.